remarkjs/react-markdown/readme.md

 This package is a [React][] component that can be given a string of markdown that it’ll safely render to React elements.
-You can pass plugins to change how markdown is transformed to React elements and pass components that will be used instead of normal HTML elements.
+You can pass plugins to change how markdown is transformed and pass components that will be used instead of normal HTML elements.

-*   to learn markdown, see this [cheatsheet and tutorial][cheat]
+*   to learn markdown, see this [cheatsheet and tutorial][commonmark-help]
 *   to try out `react-markdown`, see [our demo][demo]

 ## When should I use this?

 There are other ways to use markdown in React out there so why use this one?
-The two main reasons are that they often rely on `dangerouslySetInnerHTML` or have bugs with how they handle markdown.
+The three main reasons are that they often rely on `dangerouslySetInnerHTML`, have bugs with how they handle markdown, or don’t let you swap elements for components.
-`react-markdown` uses a syntax tree to build the virtual dom which allows for updating only the changing DOM instead of completely overwriting.
-`react-markdown` is 100% CommonMark compliant and has plugins to support other syntax extensions (such as GFM).
+`react-markdown` builds a virtual DOM, so React only replaces what changed, from a syntax tree.

-These features are supported because we use [unified][], specifically [remark][] for markdown and [rehype][] for HTML, which are popular tools to transform content with plugins.
+That’s supported because we use [unified][], specifically [remark][] for markdown and [rehype][] for HTML, which are popular tools to transform content with plugins.

 This package focusses on making it easy for beginners to safely use markdown in React.